Fertility & Gynaecology

 After the scan…

-We will discuss the findings of the scan with you and provide you with a detailed report.
-You can either send a copy of the report to your clinic providing your fertility treatment or take the copy to your GP for follow up if suggested.
+We will discuss the findings of the scan with you and provide you with a detailed report and pictures where required.
+You can either send a copy of the report to your clinic providing your fertility treatment or take the copy to your GP for follow up where suggested.

 If we find anything of concern, with your permission we will refer you directly to your GP and discuss our findings/concerns with them for follow up.